Gastarbeiter

-Gastarbeiter (guest worker); /de/; both singular and plural) are foreign or migrant workers, particularly those who had moved to West Germany between 1955 and 1973, seeking work as part of a formal guest worker program (Gastarbeiterprogramm).
-As a result, guest workers were generally considered temporary migrants because their residency in the country of immigration was not yet determined to be permanent.
+In German-speaking countries, the term Gastarbeiter (/de/; both singular and plural) refers to foreign or migrant workers, particularly those who had moved to West Germany between 1955 and 1973, seeking work as part of a formal guest worker program (Gastarbeiterprogramm).

 Other countries had similar programs: in the Netherlands and Belgium it was called the gastarbeider program; in Sweden, Denmark and Norway it was called arbetskraftsinvandring (workforce-immigration); and in East Germany such workers were called Vertragsarbeiter.

-The term that was used during the Nazi era was Fremdarbeiter (German for 'foreign worker').
-However, the latter term had negative connotations, and was no longer used after World War II.
+Terminology

+In Nazi Germany, the term used to refer to foreign workers was Fremdarbeiter.
+However, the term obscured the compulsory nature of the work, and after World War II, the term has since been used to distinguish worker policies of the Nazi era to the Gastarbeiter programs of the Federal Republic of Germany.
+After the war, Germans no longer spoke about 'troops of nomads', but 'guestworkers'.

-The term is widely used in Russia (гастарбайтер, gastarbayter) to refer to foreign workers in the country from post-USSR or third-world countries.
+As a loanword, Gastarbeiter is also widely used in Russia (гастарбайтер, gastarbayter) to refer to foreign workers in the country from post-USSR or third-world countries.

 Historical background

 Following World War II, there were severe labour shortages in continental Northern Europe, and high unemployment in Southern European countries including Turkey.
+West Germany set the pace for large-scale guestworker programs, and in many cases, German employers collaborated with states facing high unemployment rates to organize and promote these programs.
+Therefore, migrant workers from Southern Europe went to West Germany to find work and addressed the labor shortage in the country.